 3.3 Data Specifics

-The files contain data at 1-second vertical levels
+The files contain data at two-second intervals.

 The data are in files by day, so all soundings for a particular day are concatenated into a single file ordered by time.
 The file naming convention is: